 - Open Mouth, Insert Foot: Marge brings up the phony doctors whilst at Burns's mansion, while he and Smithers were spying on them.
 She may not have known this fact, but she should have remembered to be careful of what she mentioned regardless.

 - Our Demons Are Different: Satan apparently owns a computer to store the files of whom should be in Hell and who doesn't.
 Also In-Universe: later designs of Satan in the show would look different.

-- "Rashomon"-Style: Both Bart and Mr. Burns deliver different retellings of the accident to the court, exaggerating things to make themselves look more sympathetic in order to win the case.
-Bart claims that Mr. Burns intentionally tried to run him down, while Mr. Burns says that the boy moved wildly all over the road as he desperately tried to avoid hitting Bart (and let out an emotional Big "NO!" and Take Me Instead when he did).
-Neither are remotely true, but the court clearly sides with Bart and doesn't buy Mr. Burns's story for a second.
+- "Rashomon"-Style: Both Bart and Burns deliver wildly different retellings of the accident to the court, exaggerating things to make themselves look more sympathetic in order to win the case.
+Bart claims that Burns intentionally tried to run him down, while Burns says that the boy moved wildly all over the road as he desperately tried to avoid hitting Bart (and let out an emotional Big "NO!" and Take Me Instead when he did).
+Neither are remotely true, but the court clearly sides with Bart and doesn't believe Burns for a second.

 - Satan: Bart meets him briefly.
 They get along pretty (disturbingly) well.

 - Screw the Money, I Have Rules!: Marge telling the truth and ruining the lawsuit.

 - Screw the Rules, I Have Money!: Mr. Burns claims at the beginning of the trial he should be allowed to run over anyone he wants.

 - Self-Inflicted Hell: Bart could have avoided going to Hell if he hadn't spit over the side of the escalator that brought him to Heaven.

 - Bart arrives in Hell where he sees a scene from Hieronymus Bosch's triptych of the "Garden of Earthly Delights".